wbond/asn1crypto/docs/universal_types.md

 ### Optional Fields

-When a field is configured via the `optional` parameter, not present in the `Sequence`, but accessed, an instance of the `NoValue` class will be returned.
-This class is serialized to an empty byte string and returns `None` when `.native` is accessed.
+When a field is configured via the `optional` parameter, not present in the `Sequence`, but accessed, the `VOID` object will be returned.
+This is an object that is serialized to an empty byte string and returns `None` when `.native` is accessed.

 ## Set